pmelchior/usrp-sciprog/README.md

 * June 10, 2025
 * June 17, 2025 Careful: Lewis Library!
 * June 24, 2025
-* July 01, 2025 Charlotte Ward - How to write a scientific paper
+* July 01, 2025 Charlotte Ward - How to Write a Scientific Paper
-* July 08, 2025 Neta Bahcall and Anatoly Spitkovsky - Applying to Grad School
+* July 08, 2025 Neta Bahcall and Anatoly Spitkovsky - How to Apply to Grad School
 * July 15, 2025
 * July 22, 2025 Matt Sampson - Machine Learning in Astronomy